Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-disco-text.md

 }
 ```

-Ok, on to the magic part: What happens if we actually click this checkbox:
+Ok, on to the magic part: What happens if we click this checkbox:

 ```css
 input[type='checkbox']:checked ~ span {